Slicer/ExtensionsIndex/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Description of contained modules: at one sentence for each module
   - [ ] Tutorial: step-by-step description of at least the most typical use case, include a few screenshots, provide download links to sample input data set
   - [ ] Publication: link to publication and/or to PubMed reference (if available)
   - [ ] License: We suggest you use a permissive license that includes patent and contribution clauses.
 This will help protect developers and ensure the code remains freely available.
 We suggest you use the [Slicer License](https://github.com/Slicer/Slicer/blob/master/License.txt) or the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 Always mention in your README file the license you have chosen.
 If you choose a different license, explain why to the extension maintainers.
 Depending on the license we may not be able to host your work.
 Read [here](https://opensource.guide/legal/#which-open-source-license-is-appropriate-for-my-project) to learn more about licenses.
+  - [ ] Content of submitted s4ext file is consistent with the top-level CMakeLists.txt file in the repository (description, URLs, dependencies, etc. are the same)

 [If you have any questions or comments then please describe them here.]